mehmetalicetin/designpatterns/iterator/src/main/java/com/cetin/pattern/before/readme.txt

 The Menus are not well encapsulated; we can see the Diner is using an Array and the Pancake House and ArrayList.

-We need two loops to iterate through the MenuItems.
+We need to two loops to iterate through the MenuItems.

 The Waitress is bound to concrete classes(MenuItem[] and ArrayList)